pygame/pygame/docs/reST/ref/freetype.rst

       freetype module performs UTF-16 surrogate pair decoding on Unicode text.
-      This allows 32-bit escape sequences ('\Uxxxxxxxx') between 0x10000 and 0x10FFFF to represent their corresponding UTF-32 code points on Python interpreters built with a UCS-2 unicode type (on Windows, for instance).
+      This allows 32-bit escape sequences ('\Uxxxxxxxx') between 0x10000 and 0x10FFFF to represent their corresponding UTF-32 code points on Python interpreters built with a UCS-2 Unicode type (on Windows, for instance).
       It also means character values within the UTF-16 surrogate area (0xD800 to 0xDFFF) are considered part of a surrogate pair.
 A malformed surrogate pair will raise a UnicodeEncodeError.
-Setting ucs4 ``True`` turns surrogate pair decoding off, allowing access the full UCS-4 character range to a Python interpreter built with four byte unicode character support.
+Setting ucs4 ``True`` turns surrogate pair decoding off, allowing access the full UCS-4 character range to a Python interpreter built with four-byte Unicode character support.

    .. attribute:: resolution